ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA5.rst

     :autograde: unittest
     :datafile: pictureClasses1.jar, beach.jpg, metalLion.jpg, water.jpg, kitten.jpg, puppies.jpg, blueMotorcycle.jpg, student.jpg

     Picture Lab negate: Write a method called negate() that negates all the pixels in a picture by setting the red value to 255 minus the current red value (use the pixel's getRed() method), the green value to 255 minus the current green value and the blue value to 255 minus the current blue value.
+Try one of the other images below like beach.jpg, metalLion.jpg, water.jpg, kitten.jpg, puppies.jpg, blueMotorcycle.jpg, or student.jpg.
     ~~~~
     import java.awt.*;
     import java.awt.font.*;